top of page

 B i o g r a p h y

-DR Congolese bass Blaise Malaba studied international economic relations at Ivan Franko National University of Lviv (Ukraine) before training at the Royal Welsh College of Music and Drama, where he is a Honorary Associate.
-In 2019, he was an Opera Holland Park Young Artist and from 2020/2022, he was member of the prestigious Jette Parker Young Artist Program at the Royal Opera House .
+Blaise Malaba is a DR Congolese bass trained at the Royal Welsh College of Music and Drama, where he is an Honorary Associate.
+In 2019, he was an Opera Holland Park Young Artist, and from 2020 to 2022 he was a member of the prestigious

-Recognised for his resonant bass voice and strong stage presence, Blaise`s operatic repertoire includes Publio (La Clemenza di Tito), Sarastro & Sprecher (Magic flute), Don Magnifico & Alidoro (La Cenerentola), Don Basilio (Il Barbiere di Siviglia), Sparafucile, Ceprano & Monterone (Rigoletto), Samuel (Un Ballo in Maschera), Dottore Grenvil (La Traviata), Banco (Macbeth), King (Aida), Ferrando (Il Trovatore), Abimelech (Samson & Dalila), Fotis (The Greek Passion), Friar (Much Ado About Nothing), Frazier (Porgy and Bess), Luka (The Bear), Second Elder (Susanna), Il Re (Ariodante), Somnus (Semele), Gremin (Eugene Onegin), Simone (Gianni Schicchi) Colline (La Boheme) and Vodnik (Rusalka) for companies including Mid Wales Opera, Lviv National Opera, English National Opera, Opera Holland Park, The New Generation Festival, West Green House Opera, Northern Opera Group, Opera, Opera Orchestre National de Montpellier, Teatro Colon, Canadian Opera Company and the Royal Opera House.
+Renowned for his resonant bass voice and commanding stage presence, Blaise’s operatic repertoire includes Publio (La clemenza di Tito), Sarastro (Die Zauberflöte), Alidoro (La Cenerentola), Don Basilio (Il barbiere di Siviglia), Sparafucile and Count Monterone (Rigoletto), Samuel (Un ballo in maschera), Banco (Macbeth), King of Egypt and Ramfis (Aida), Ferrando (Il trovatore), Abimélech (Samson & Dalila), Fotis (The Greek Passion), Frazier (Porgy and Bess), Il Re (Ariodante), Somnus (Semele), Aleko (title role), Gremin (Eugene Onegin), Colline (La bohème), and Vodník (Rusalka).

 Photo credit: Edmond Choo